Excellence in Early Education

 From its opening in August 2006, the Center has followed best practices in Early Childhood Education.
 The Center has already been recognized by Georgia Partnership for Excellence in Education for modeling best practices in early education.

-Serving Six Weeks to Eight Years
+Serving Three to Eight Years

 There are fourteen classrooms, four piazzas and six observation rooms in addition to administrative offices and teacher work areas.
 Each classroom has two teachers.
 Floaters and substitutes are available at various times during the day to support the Center.